nerudaj/dgm-lib/Readme.md

 This project depends on couple other projects:

-* dshlibs
+* sfml
 * nlohmann/json
-* sfml
-* catch2
+* catch2 (unit-tests target)

-If you want to bump any of them, update `cmake/dependencies.cmake` file.
-First couple of lines contains versions of those dependencies.
-Just bumping the version should be sufficient to update it.
+If you want to bump any of them, update the `cmake/dependencies.cmake` file.

 ## Versioning

-Following logic is employed when versioning:

-* Change to MAJOR version will only be mandated by a complete overhaul of the library
-* Change to MINOR is issued whenever potentially API breaking changes occur
-* Change to PATCH is basically any change that doesn't affect backwards API compatibility
+This library is trying its best to follow the semantic versioning.